-Pork Filipino Adobo is a very well known dish in the Philippines.
+Pork Filipino Recipe is a very well known dish in the Philippines.
 Somewhat of an effortless recipe where pork shoulder is slow simmered in a combination of pineapple, vinegar, soy and oyster sauce.
 The end result is tender bites of pork with a stunning sweet yet savory flavor.
 Let’s take a look.

 This recipe landed on our dinner table after I discovered it in Bon Appetit Magazine.
 The ingredients listed to flavor the pork roast seemed far too tempting for me to let this one pass me by.

 What’s the difference between Mexican and Pork Filipino Adobo?
 Pork Filipino recipe uses an Asian marinade consisting of soy sauce and vinegar as a base.
 Whereas Mexican Adobo makes use of chile peppers, Mexican oregano, garlic and cinnamon.

 Due to its popularity there some say Adobo is the national dish of the Philippines.
 And with that popularity comes the many variations.
 Chicken Adobo, Pork Adobo with Tofu, Pork Belly Adobo.
 After trying this recipe, I’m determined to try them all.

 It’s simply crazy with flavor.
 Slightly sweet, slightly tangy and so savory with tender chunks of pork roast.